xavierpantet/ada-kindle/README.md

 # Title

 # Abstract
-Amazon's' Kindle is the most popular e-reader on market right now.
+Amazon's' Kindle is the most popular e-reader on the market right now.
 Since we have access to the review datasets for the physical books sold on amazon and also for the Kindle e-books, we want to know if the Kindle is better than an old school paper book.
 We will compare books consumers' behaviour depending on the medium